The best free museum days in New York City

 American Folk Art Museum

 You don’t need formal training to express yourself so long as you’ve got passion.
-That’s what you learn when you browse the quilts, sculptures, paintings, and more than make up the American Folk Art Museum’s 7,000 + item collection of works from self-taught artists.
+That’s what you learn when you browse the quilts, sculptures, paintings, and more that make up the American Folk Art Museum’s 7,000 + item collection of works from self-taught artists.
+Founded in 1961, the museum’s collection includes artwork from over four centuries and nearly every continent.
+Admission is always free; advanced ticketing is encouraged.

 Bronx Museum of the Arts (BxMA)